 - Pearl Public Schools

-Pearl schools will begin with a staggered start on August 7 and 10.
+Pearl schools will begin with a staggered start on August 17.
 Students will be divided into smaller groups for in-person learning.
 If needed, the school will shift to a hybrid or virtual learning model.
 Click here to read their full plan.

 - Vicksburg Warren Schools